-- Level 1 Quoted market prices in active markets for identical assets or liabilities; - Level 2 Significant other observable inputs (e.g., quoted prices for similar items in active markets, quoted prices for identical or similar items in markets that are not active, inputs other than quoted prices that are observable, such as interest rate and yield curves, and market-corroborated inputs); and - Level 3 Unobservable inputs in which there is little or no market data, which require the reporting unit to develop its own assumptions.
+Level 1 - Quoted market prices in active markets for identical assets or liabilities;

+Level 2 - Significant other observable inputs (e.g., quoted prices for similar items in active markets, quoted prices for identical or similar items in markets that are not active, inputs other than quoted prices that are observable, such as interest rate and yield curves, and market-corroborated inputs); and

+Level 3 - Unobservable inputs in which there is little or no market data, which require the reporting unit to develop its own assumptions.

-Earnings Per Share
+Earnings (Loss) Per Share

-Basic earnings per common share excludes dilution and is computed by dividing net income by the weighted average number of common shares outstanding during the period.
-Diluted earnings per common share reflect the potential dilution that could occur if stock options, or other common stock equivalents were exercised or converted into common stock.
+Basic earnings (loss) per common share excludes dilution and is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period.
+Diluted earnings (loss) per common share reflect the potential dilution that could occur if stock options, or other common stock equivalents were exercised or converted into common stock.
 The dilutive effect of stock options or other common stock equivalents is calculated using the treasury stock method.

-Comprehensive Income
+Comprehensive Income (Loss)

-Comprehensive income includes changes to equity accounts that were not the result of transactions with stockholders.
-Comprehensive income is comprised of net income, changes in the cumulative foreign currency translation adjustments, pension obligation adjustments, and realized and unrealized gains or losses on hedged derivative instruments.
+Comprehensive income (loss) includes changes to equity accounts that were not the result of transactions with stockholders.
+Comprehensive income (loss) is comprised of net income (loss), changes in the cumulative foreign currency translation adjustments, pension obligation adjustments, and realized and unrealized gains or losses on hedged derivative instruments.